 Pipe Clamps

-PT&P normally analyzes such special designs using Finite Element Analysis.
+PT&P normally analyzes such special designs using Finite Element Analysis (FEA).
 One reason for this is to ensure that the design has sufficient strength to support expected loads.
 This is also done to see if the clamp can be made more economically and still function satisfactorily.

 FEA & Specially Designed Clamps